Rings of Saturn

 The rings have numerous gaps where particle density drops sharply: two opened by known moons embedded within them, and many others at locations of known destabilizing orbital resonances with the moons of Saturn.
 Other gaps remain unexplained.
 Stabilizing resonances, on the other hand, are responsible for the longevity of several rings, such as the Titan Ringlet and the G Ring.

-Well beyond the main rings is the Phoebe ring, which is presumed to originate from Phoebe and thus to share its retrograde orbital motion.
+Well beyond the main rings is the Phoebe ring, which is presumed to originate from Phoebe and thus share its retrograde orbital motion.
 It is aligned with the plane of Saturn's orbit.
 Saturn has an axial tilt of 27 degrees, so this ring is tilted at an angle of 27 degrees to the more visible rings orbiting above Saturn's equator.

 History

 Early observations

 Galileo Galilei was the first to observe the rings of Saturn in 1610 using his telescope, but was unable to identify them as such.
 He wrote to the Duke of Tuscany that "The planet Saturn is not alone, but is composed of three, which almost touch one another and never move nor change with respect to one another.
 They are arranged in a line parallel to the zodiac, and the middle one (Saturn itself) is about three times the size of the lateral ones."
 He also described the rings as Saturn's "ears".
 In 1612 the Earth passed through the plane of the rings and they became invisible.
 Mystified, Galileo remarked "I do not know what to say in a case so surprising, so unlooked for and so novel."
 He mused, "Has Saturn swallowed his children?" — referring to the myth of the Titan Saturn devouring his offspring to forestall the prophecy of them overthrowing him.
 He was further confused when the rings again became visible in 1613.